HomeBoard Resources

 The Veritas Vendor Integrity Standard

-At Veritas, our position is unambiguous.
-We do not accept any compensation, fee, commission, or gift from any vendor we recommend or work with on behalf of our clients.
-Every vendor relationship and any financial interest we hold is disclosed in writing to the board in our management agreement — and updated within 30 days of any change.
+At Veritas, we do not accept any compensation, fee, commission, or gift from any vendor we recommend or work with on behalf of our clients.
+Every vendor relationship is disclosed in writing to the board in our management agreement.
 Competitive bids are required for all projects over $500.
-The board approves every contract before we execute it.
-This is not just policy.
-It is written into every management agreement we sign.
+The board approves every contract.
+This is written into every management agreement we sign.

 See how your management company scores on vendor oversight — and 20 other standards.